-It adds an Ayurvedic flare to your food without any of the guilt.
-This recipe is light and easy to make, with ingredients that you can find in any grocery store.
+It adds an Ayurvedic element to your food.
+This recipe is light and easy to make with ingredients that you can find in any grocery store.
 It’s also vegan friendly and gluten-free!

 Cilantro is one of those herbs that can be pretty polarizing.
 Either you love it or hate it!
 So if you’re not sure what cilantro tastes like, this chutney will give you a taste of what fresh cilantro tastes like without the punch that many people dislike as other flavors are present.

 Cilantro Chutney is an excellent sauce to use on steamed veggie vitality bowls.
-All you need is a bowl of cooked vegetables and you can create a delicious dish with cilantro chutney.
-Cilantro chutney is surprisingly easy to make, with just a few simple ingredients.
+All you need is a bowl of cooked vegetables and you can create a delicious dish.
+It is surprisingly easy to make, with just a few simple ingredients.

 What’s in it?

 It is a very versatile sauce that will work well with any flavor profile.
 With its tangy and savory flavors, it’s the perfect addition to most plant-based dishes.